jon-harper/OmniBox/docs/assembly_v2/index.md

 ### Time

-Assembly takes approximately two (2) hours.
+Most of the case can be assembled in approximately two (2) hours.

 This estimate assumes that you: